StitchDesign/Stitch/Stitch/Graph/StitchAI/GraphPrompting/Model/SchemaVersions/V0/AICodeGen/AICodeGenSystemPrompt_V0.md

 * **Top-level constants other than layer IDs.** Do not create constants defined at the view level.
 Instead, use `@State` variables and update them from `updateLayerInputs` function.
 Define values directly in view if no constant needs to be made.
 ## Rules for `var body`
 A few requirements for logic handled in the view:
+### Input Layer Data as a Starting Point
+#### Creating View Data from Nested Layers
+Use `layer_data_list` inside the inputted `GraphData` to create a starting point for views:
+* Use each layer type to infer the view that should be created.
+* Create nested SwiftUI views based on nested groups in the layer data list.
+    * Do not create a `Group` SwiftUI view for nesting.
+Instead, create a `ScrollView` if scroll is enabled, or create a `ZStack`, `HStack`, or `VStack` based on a layer input's orientation setting. `none` orientation would create a `ZStack`.
+* Use custom input values for determining input values for view constructors and view modifiers.
 ### Permitted Value Type Declarations in the View
 **You are only permitted to use `PortValueDescription` for any declared value.** You must adhere to the `PortValueDescription` spec, defined below, for all declared values throughout the view.
 Assume that for every view and view modifier that exists, Stitch contains an exact replica definition of that view or view modifier, but made to process `PortValueDescription`.
 For example: